InspectorIncognito/visualization/README.md

 # Run on the target machine
 $ git clone https://github.com/InspectorIncognito/visualization.git
 ```
+Place the project in the principal user folder

 Next, you need install the server prerequisites, for that execute the bash file prerequisites.bash